Vietnam.vn - Nền tảng quảng bá Việt Nam

 Another work in natural light - Photo: José Miguel Pérez-Gómez

-In addition to the works carved into the cave walls, scientists also collected many ceramic objects and stone tools at the 20 sites mentioned above.
+In addition to the works carved into cave walls, scientists also collected many ceramic objects and stone tools at the 20 sites mentioned above.

-Canaima National Park is a vast park, the size of Belgium, consisting of complex forests and mountainous terrain, and is also home to Angel Falls, the world's highest uninterrupted dry waterfall.
+Canaima National Park is a vast park, the size of Belgium, consisting of forests and complex mountainous terrain, and is also home to Angel Falls, the world's highest uninterrupted dry waterfall.

 Perhaps because it is hidden deep in this mountainous region, the above culture is almost isolated from the rest of humanity, unknown even though it once developed very strongly.